MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_13.0-performance-tuning-for-hyper-v-servers.md

 -   Disable scheduled tasks such as Scheduled Defrag.

--   Disable Aero glass and other user interface effects.

 ### Virtual NUMA

-To enable virtualizing large scale-up workloads, Hyper-V in Windows Server 2012 introduced expanded virtual machine scale limits.
-A single virtual machine can be assigned up to 64 virtual processors and 1 TB of memory.
+To enable virtualizing large scale-up workloads, Hyper-V in Windows Server 2016 expanded virtual machine scale limits.
+A single virtual machine can be assigned up to 240 virtual processors and 12 TB of memory.
 When creating such large virtual machines, memory from multiple NUMA nodes on the host system will likely be utilized.
 In such virtual machine configuration, if virtual processors and memory are not allocated from the same NUMA node, workloads may have bad performance due to the inability to take advantage of NUMA optimizations.

-In Windows Server 2012 R2 and Windows Server 2012, Hyper-V presents a virtual NUMA topology to virtual machines.
+In Windows Server 2016, Hyper-V presents a virtual NUMA topology to virtual machines.
 By default, this virtual NUMA topology is optimized to match the NUMA topology of the underlying host computer.
 Exposing a virtual NUMA topology into a virtual machine allows the guest operating system and any NUMA-aware applications running within it to take advantage of the NUMA performance optimizations, just as they would when running on a physical computer.

 There is no distinction between a virtual and a physical NUMA from the workload’s perspective.
 Inside a virtual machine, when a workload allocates local memory for data, and accesses that data in the same NUMA node, fast local memory access results on the underlying physical system.
 Performance penalties due to remote memory access are successfully avoided.
 Only NUMA-aware applications can benefit of vNUMA.